killercup/scribbles/content/posts/2026-05-08-seqair-bcf.md

     Then I added some more features and asked to extend the benchmark again.
     But what I totally missed: The `htslib` benchmark wrote to a temp file, while seqair and `noodles` wrote to a buffer!
-    Only when I was writing this post did I review the code again and found this bug.
+    Only when writing this post did I review the code again and found this bug.
+    The numbers here reflect the fixed version.

 ## What I'd do differently